praepunctis/praepunctis/README.md

 - school :^)

 ## 🌱 I’m currently learning...
-- programming computer networks
+- distributed systems
-- operating systems code
+- FPGA programming
 - how to play the handpan!